pedrib/PoC/advisories/Cisco/cisco_ise_rce.md

 * Affected versions: confirmed on ISE virtual appliance v2.4.0.357

 The *LiveLogSettingsServlet*, exposed to unauthenticated users at */admin/LiveLogSettingsServlet*, contains a stored cross site scripting vulnerability.
-The doGet() HTTP request handler takes in an Action parameter as a HTTP query variable, which can be "read" or "write".
+The *doGet()* HTTP request handler takes in an *Action* parameter as a HTTP query variable, which can be "read" or "write".

 With the "write" parameter, it calls the *writeLiveLogSettings()* function which then takes several query string variables, such as Columns, Rows, Refresh_rate and Time_period.

-The content of these query string variables is then written to */opt/CSCOcpm/mnt/dashboard/liveAuthProps.txt*, and the server responds with a 200 OK.
+The content of these query string variables is then written to */opt/CSCOcpm/mnt/dashboard/liveAuthProps.txt*, and the server responds with an HTTP 200 OK.
 These parameters are not validated, and can contain any text.

-When the Action parameter equals "read", the servlet will read the */opt/CSCOcpm/mnt/dashboard/liveAuthProps.txt* file and display it back to the user with the Content-Type *"text/html"*, causing whatever was written to that file to be rendered and executed by the browser.
+When the *Action* parameter equals "read", the servlet will read the */opt/CSCOcpm/mnt/dashboard/liveAuthProps.txt* file and display it back to the user with the Content-Type *"text/html"*, causing whatever was written to that file to be rendered and executed by the browser.

 To mount a simple attack, we can send the following request:
 ```